 The Countervail Corporation

-As a result of its success in the biotechnology industry, Countervail has garnered the support of federal funding, through grants and contracts, which it applies to the continued development of its drug technologies projects.
+As a result of its success in the biotechnology industry, Countervail has garnered the support of federal funding, through grants and contracts, which it applies to the continued development of its drug and diagnostic technologies projects.

 Countervail’s technologies are protected by issued and pending patents worldwide.